digime/digime-sdk-ios/README.md

 Due to asynchronous nature of Consent Access architecture, it is possible for the CA services to return the `404` HTTP response. `404` errors in this context indicate that **"File is not ready"**.
 In other words CA services have yet to finish copying and encrypting the content for your created session.

 Digi.me SDK handles those errors internally and retries those requests with exponential backoff policy.
-The defaults are set to 3 retries with base interval of 750ms.
+The defaults are set to 5 retries with base interval of 750ms.

 > In the event that content is not ready even after retrying, SDK will return an `NSError` object to appropriate completionBlock/delegate.

-These settings can be creating your own `DMEClientConfiguration` object, and setting it in the `DMEClient`:
+These settings can be customized by creating your own `DMEClientConfiguration` object, and setting it in the `DMEClient`:

 ```objective-c
 DMEClientConfiguration *config = [DMEClientConfiguration new];